Contact (Freda Payne album)

 Contact is Freda Payne's fourth American released album and her second for Invictus Records.
+The album was released in 1971.
 The majority of the material on this album contains sad themes, with the exception of "You Brought the Joy."
 The album begins with a dramatic 11-minute medley of "I'm Not Getting Any Better" and "Suddenly It's Yesterday," both of which were written by Brian Holland and Lamont Dozier.
 Some people thought that Holland and Dozier were trying to compete with Diana Ross's hit "Ain't No Mountain High Enough" as both songs contain spoken segments and dramatic musical arrangements.
 The only cover song is "He's in My Life", which was an album track by The Glass House featuring Freda's sister Scherrie Payne.
 It was written by Brian Holland, Lamont Dozier and Eddie Holland (under their common pseudonym "Edythe Wayne" to avoid copyright claims by their former employer Motown), jointly with Ron Dunbar.